If a U.S. President Goes to Prison, Does the Secret Service Go, Too?

 The Secret Service Goes With the President

-Trump's unprecedented arrest in New York has left many wondering if the Secret Service would accompany Trump (or any other convicted former president) to prison.
+Trump's various indictments have left many wondering if the Secret Service would accompany Trump (or any other convicted former president) to prison.

 Advertisement

-Other commentators, including a former Secret Service agent, have said that as few as two Secret Service agents could be posted at the prison, but Kessler calls that "crazy."
+Other commentators, including a former Secret Service agent, have said that as few as two Secret Service agents could be posted at the prison, but Kessler called that "crazy."

-"Just think it through," he says.
+"Just think it through," he said.
 "What would just two agents do in such a dangerous environment?"

 Kessler estimates that Trump's current Secret Security detail consists of as many as 30 total Secret Service officers with only 10 or 12 agents on duty at any given time.